Bowman, Byron give Hendrick sweep of Daytona 500 front row - WTMJ

 Derrike Cope, the 1990 Daytona 500 winner and oldest driver in the field at 62, could not get his car started and did not make a qualifying lap.
 His car is locked into the race, though, because it has a charter.

-The No. 62 failed pre-qualifying inspection three times, did not get to attempt a qualifying lap, and lost a crew member.
+The No. 62 driven by Noah Gragson for Beard Motorsport failed pre-qualifying inspection three times, did not get to attempt a qualifying lap, and lost a crew member.

-Noah Gragson also did not make a qualifying lap because his car failed pre-race inspection.
-Beard Motorsports has to forfeit a team member as penalty but Gragson can race Thursday night and attempt to qualify for his first Daytona 500.
+Beard has to forfeit a team member as penalty, but Gragson can race Thursday night and attempt to qualify for his first Daytona 500.

+Bubba Wallace, fastest in Wednesday’ afternoon’s practice, briefly sat on the pole in his new 23XI Racing entry owned by Michael Jordan and Denny Hamlin.
+Byron bumped him first, then Bowman topped Byron.
+Wallace wound up fourth on his first day in his new car.

+Hamlin, who is trying to become the first driver to win three consecutive Daytona 500s, was 12th.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.